 The findings were published in the journal Cancer Prevention Research by scientists from Oregon State University and the Oregon Health & Science University.

-“We were surprised to see a decrease in markers of cell growth, which means these compounds may help slow cancer cell growth,” said Ho, a co-author on the study.
+“We were surprised to see a decrease in markers of cell growth, which means these compounds may help slow cancer cell growth,” says Emily, a co-author on the study.
 “This is very encouraging.
 Dietary approaches have traditionally been thought to be limited to cancer prevention, but this demonstrated it could help slow the growth of existing tumors.”

-When better understood and studied, it’s possible that sulforaphane or other dietary compounds may be added to traditional approaches to cancer therapy, whether to prevent cancer, slow its progression, treat it or stop its recurrence, said Ho, who is also the endowed director of the Moore Family Center for Whole Grain Foods, Nutrition and Preventive Health, and a principal investigator with OSU’s Linus Pauling Institute.
+When better understood and studied, it’s possible that sulforaphane or other dietary compounds may be added to traditional approaches to cancer therapy, whether to prevent cancer, slow its progression, treat it or stop its recurrence, says Emily, who is also the endowed director of the Moore Family Center for Whole Grain Foods, Nutrition and Preventive Health, and a principal investigator with OSU’s Linus Pauling Institute.

 This research was done with 54 women with abnormal mammograms who were scheduled for a breast biopsy and were studied in a double-blind, randomized, placebo-controlled trial.
 They received either a placebo or supplements that provided sulforaphane.
 The amount of sulforaphane they received would equate to about one cup of broccoli sprouts per day, if eaten as a food.